 How to solve

-- Because the answer could be three things: a main idea, a secondary conclusion, or a premise, this is a particularly challenging question.
-You’re going to need to go through the answer choices to get to the bottom of it.
+- This is a particularly challenging question because the answer could be any of three things: a main idea, a secondary conclusion, or a premise.
+You need to go through the answer choices to get to the bottom of it.

 - The correct answer sometimes just restates two sentences in the stimulus (the answer might just be a premise).

-- The wrong choices will have no support and the correct answer choice will have some support (not most).
+- The wrong choices will have no support or little support.
+The correct answer choice will have some support.
 The support isn’t necessarily that strong in many cases.
-So, these questions lend themselves to process of elimination perhaps more than any other question type.
+So these questions lend themselves to the process of elimination perhaps more than any other question type.
 Work down the incorrect choices.
 What’s left is correct.

-- Avoid trap choices: answer choice will not be supported by the stimulus.
+- Avoid trap choices: wrong answer choices will not be strongly supported by the stimulus.